(Common) Questions & Answers

 Asset management and asset pricing:

-The thesis should explain the relatively new phenomenon Initial Coin Offering (ICO).
-It should shed light on the reasons for ICOs, give an overview of the market (number and volume of ICOs), and the regulation in important markets.
+The thesis should shed light on the Libor scandal.
+The manipulation and how it was uncovered should be described.
+Discussion of the economic consequences is necessary.
+The reform needs to be explained and pros / cons of the changes should be discussed.
 Please contact Andre Guettler if you are interested.
 Thesis can be written in English or German.

 C1.
 Quality and Consistency of Corporate Credit Ratings